MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/expected-user-defined-type-not-project.md

 # Expected user-defined type, not project

 There is no [user-defined type](../../Glossary/vbe-glossary.md#user-defined-type) by this name in the current[scope](../../Glossary/vbe-glossary.md#scope), but there is a [project](../../Glossary/vbe-glossary.md#project) by this name.
-You can define a[variable](../../Glossary/vbe-glossary.md#variable) as having user-defined type, but not project type.
+You can define a [variable](../../Glossary/vbe-glossary.md#variable) as having user-defined type, but not project type.
 This error has the following cause and solution: